Hypoglycemia: Signs and symptoms

 Hypoglycemic symptoms are divided into two main categories.
 The first category is symptoms caused by low glucose in the brain, called neuroglycopenic symptoms.
-The second category of symptoms is caused by the body's reaction to low glucose in the brain, called adrenergic symptoms.
+The second category of symptoms is caused by the body's reaction to low glucose in the blood, called adrenergic symptoms.

 Everyone experiences different symptoms of hypoglycemia, so someone with hypoglycemia may not have all of the symptoms listed above.
 Symptoms also tend to have quick onset.
 It is important to quickly obtain a blood glucose measurement in someone presenting with symptoms of hypoglycemia to properly identify the hypoglycemic episode.